 More about graduate school in clinical psychology

 You can find a description of my credentials, here.

 15. How can I reach you?

-If you are considering psychodynamic psychotherapy, psychoanalysis or supervision, feel free to call me.
+Whether you are a mental health professional or a layperson, If you are considering psychodynamic psychotherapy, psychoanalysis or supervision, feel free to call me.
 301.656.9650.